Table of contents

 Stewards

-The name of a Steward shall be supplied to the Employer before they are recognized as a Steward.
+(a) The name of a Steward shall be supplied to the Employer once they are recognized as a Steward.
 An Employee authorized by the Union to act as a Steward shall provide a copy of such authorization to their manager upon such appointment.
-The Union shall provide a list of all Stewards inclusive of their level within the program, on an annual basis and at the request of the Employer.
+The Union shall provide a list of all Stewards on an annual basis and at the request of the Employer.